-Rule 87.
-Any standing rule or order of the house may be rescinded or changed by a majority vote of the members elected, provided one day's notice be given of the
+Standing Rules Rule 87.
+Any standing rule or of the House; order of the house may be Amendment of. rescinded or changed by a majority vote of the members elected, provided one day's notice be given of the motion therefor.